ShaunMaher/sanoid-pull-backups/README.md

 The downside of the "Push" approach is that it necessarially gives the source server some permissions on the destination server.
-These permissions could allow someone on a compromised source server to connect to the your backup repository and delete all your backups.
+These permissions could allow someone on a compromised source server to connect to the your backup repository and delete/corrupt all your backups.

 The "Pull" approach limits the impact of either the source or destination being compromised.